wohshon/wohshon.github.io/_posts/2020-11-08-pulling-historical-intraday-stock-info.markdown

 Helped a friend with a weekend project recently, attempted a rather amateurish python program to pull historical stock data from [Yahoo Finance](https://finance.yahoo.com/), using [rapidapi's](https://rapidapi.com/marketplace) API platform.

-Do not expect any ground breaking contents as I am relatively new to Python as compared to Java and Node Js, with only a couple of Phython and Data Analytics online learning courses that I can boast of.
+Do not expect any ground breaking contents as I am relatively new to Python as compared to Java and Node Js, with only a couple of Python and Data Analytics online learning courses that I can boast of.

 The choice of Python is of course driven by the usecase.
 The data are needed for analytics purposes and likely going to have some basic cleaning and data manipulation before it reach its final form.